Empower is the easiest and most convenient way to track your net worth, plan for retirement, and run your day-to-day budget

 I am sure you have all heard the saying “There is no such thing as a free lunch”.

-This is the case with Personal Capital.
+This is the case with Empower.
 They have created all of these free tools to bring in folks like you and me who are interested in personal finance, tracking our net worth, and planning for retirement.

-Personal Capital makes money by running their own AUM Fiduciary and Wealth Management Firm.
+Empower makes money by running its own AUM Fiduciary and Wealth Management Firm.

-If you have over $100,000 net worth and sign up with Personal Capital, you are likely going to get calls/emails from a Financial Advisor.
+If you have over $100,000 net worth and sign up with Empower, you are likely going to get calls/emails from a Financial Advisor.
 You can easily ignore these, but I want you to be aware that it will happen.

-However, I have had several calls with Personal Capital, and I do enjoy their technology first approach.
+However, I have had several calls with Empower, and I do enjoy their technology first approach.
 They are not a robo advisor.
 There are real people making allocation decisions, and the technology theoretically could give your portfolio a competitive advantage over other AUM firms.

 Their general thesis is that they will use Smart Weighting system to constantly rebalance your portfolio and harvest losses.